 The American Academy of Pediatric Dentistry (AAPD) specifically advocates that children should wear mouth guards at all times while playing sports to prevent a traumatic brain injury.
 Ask your Anderson, SC dentist for more details about how a mouth guard can help protect your child.

-Wearing a mouth guard while playing sports can help protect a variety of areas surrounding your teeth and gums, including:
+Wearing a mouth guard while playing sports can help to prevent:

 - Cheek lesions.
-Mouth guards prevent teeth from coming into contact with the gums and cheeks during an injury.
+Mouth guards stop your teeth from coming into contact with your gums or cheeks due to a blow to the face.

 - Lip lesions.
-Similarly, mouth guards keep your teeth from damaging the soft tissue of your lips during play.
+Similarly, mouth guards keep your teeth from damaging your lips during play.

 - Broken teeth.
-By protecting your teeth during play, mouth guards can reduce the likelihood that you will chip or break a tooth as a result of an injury.
+Wearing a mouth guard will reduce the likelihood that you will chip or break a tooth if you get hit in the mouth.

 - Gum, tongue, and soft tissue injuries.
-Your teeth are sharper than we often realize, which is why your trusted dentist in Anderson, SC will recommend a mouth guard to keep them from damaging your soft tissue.
+Your teeth are sharper than you might realize and a mouth guard will prevent them from damaging your soft tissues.